carpentries-incubator/git-Rstudio-course/_episodes/03-changes.md

 - a `selection` of lines
 - a `chunk`
     - RStudio will automatically split the changes in chunks
-    - chunks are defined by 10 unchanged lines between changes
+    - Chunks are defined by 10 unchanged lines between changes

 > ## `commit`  guidelines
+>
+> Some guidelines to write nice commits:
 >
 > 1. Limit the subject message to 50 characters
 > 2. Capitalize the subject message line